 If you are new to the cloth diapering world, the on going list of terminology and acronyms can be overwhelming.
 Flats, prefolds, pockets, Snappis?
 AIO?
 AI2?
 PUL?
-For those needing a starter sheet, feel free to browse the Cloth Diaper FAQs, the Cloth Diaper Info & Troubleshooting, and Diaper Laundry pages.
+For those needing a starter sheet, feel free to browse the Cloth Diaper FAQs and Diaper Laundry pages.
 Otherwise, let’s talk about fitteds.

 Like any other type of diaper, fitteds have strengths and weaknesses depending on your personal preference.
 I personally like fitteds for night time diapering, as well as for long stroller rides or car trips.

 Fitted cloth diapers like Organic Caboose are a non-waterproof diaper like flats or fitteds, but with elastic around the legs like pocket diapers or all-in-ones.
 Fitted are shaped like pocket diapers or diaper covers, and they often have snap or aplix closures on the wing tabs.
 Occasionally, they have wings without closures with which you can use a Snappi or pins.
 All fitteds require a waterproof cover to contain liquid.

 Benefits of Fitted Cloth Diapers

 - Double protection. -The elasticized legs on fitteds are usually quite effective.
 If you pair a quality fitted with a diaper cover with leg gussets, the combination is practically infallible.

 - Breathable. -Fitteds have no waterproof layer.
 They are made completely from soft absorbing fabrics.
 If you want to take full advantage of breathablility you can use a wool cover instead of a PUL (polyeurethane laminate) based cover.